 What you do need?
 Your bum in a chair and a bit of training.

-Also, there’s some fundamental differences in what’s going on in your brain and body when you’re doing something like Ziva versus a meditation app.
+Also, there are some fundamental differences in what’s going on in your brain and body when you’re doing something like Ziva versus a meditation app.

 It also makes me sad to think so many people feel reliant on technology in order to tap into their bliss and fulfillment.
 Do you really want to be dependent on your phone for meditation?
 Do you want to be connected to technology when you’re trying to unplug and connect with your higher self?
 I don’t think so.